Run Large Scale Jobs with EMR on EKS Spark Operator¶

 4.1 Autoscaler¶

-With Autoscaler, we’ve tested on the following worker node instances types, mixture the below patterns to avoid the EC2 capacity issue.
-The benchmark in this article is mainly focused on the CPU utilization, but not memory utilization on the worker instances.
+With Autoscaler, we tested the following worker node instance types, mixing the patterns below to avoid EC2 capacity issues.
+The benchmark in this article mainly focuses on CPU utilization, not memory utilization on worker instances.

-To minimise the impacts of job running slowness which may be caused due to the pods of one job are allocated into multiple nodes, or crossing AZs.
+To minimize impacts of job slowness caused by pods of one job being allocated to multiple nodes or crossing AZs:

-To schedule the large volume of pods, need to increase the qps and burst for NodeScaler
+To schedule large volumes of pods, increase the QPS and burst for Cluster Autoscaler:

 nodeSelector: